Projects contain your notebooks, scripts, and other assets you need for analysis.

-The hosted filesystem is where your notebooks live as well as any other files or folders you need for your project.
+The hosted filesystem for other files, python scripts or folders you need for your project.

-Under "environments" you can change your machine and configure your environment (e.g., switch to a different runtime, set up a Dockerfile, etc).
+Under Environment you can change your machine and configure your environment (e.g., switch to a different runtime or a stronger machine, set up a Dockerfile, etc).

 The Table of Contents allows you to navigate through your notebooks based on Markdown headers.

-Enable "incoming connections" if you need to make your notebook accessible over the web (e.g., exposing a port for to access a web server).
+Enable "incoming connections" if you need to make your project accessible over the web (e.g., exposing a port for to access a web server).

 Integrations tab.
 The "integrations" tab allows you to enable any connected integrations you have so you project can make use of them.

 Comments tab.
 The "comments" tab displays comments and allows you to navigate to any comment in the notebook.
 You can also use this tab to configure which comments you'd like to see.